 After you have identified any issues and corrected them, re-run the script.
 After all tests pass, you can safely create an image of the server.
 If you make changes to the server and need to re-image, re-run the validation script.
 Because the script makes no changes to the file system, it is safe to run as many times as you need.

 To ease scripting, all warnings and failures are printed to

 stdout.
 As a result, you can ignore the output of successful tests and just see those items that need attention by redirecting

 /dev/null.
 Note however that section headers are still printed to

 stdout, so you might still want the full script output if the context of a test is not immediately obvious.

 # sudo bash preflight.sh 1>/dev/null [FAIL] Password or ChallengeResponse Authentication enabled: FAIL (One of these must be enabled) [WARNING] WARNING: sshd_config file is newer than sshd process.
 We recommend restarting sshd to ensure running config matches disk file.

-Additionally, the script will exit with a non-zero exit status if any tests fail.
+Additionally, if any tests fail, the script exits with a non-zero exit status.
 This makes it easy to call the validation script from another script and react to the results appropriately.
-Note that only failures will cause a non-zero exit; if a warning is issued without any test failures the script will still exit with a zero (successful) exit status.
+Note that only failures cause a non-zero exit; if a warning is issued without any test failures, the script still exits with a zero (successful) exit status.

 # sudo bash preflight.sh 1>/dev/null 2>/dev/null && echo "Success" || echo "A test failed."
 A test failed.